Razzia (military): The Maghāzī razzias in literature

 Maghāzī, literally meaning "campaigns", is a term often used in Islamic literature to represent the military campaigns conducted by Muhammad following the Hijrah.
 The annals of these campaigns, often reflected as preemptive measures or attacks against invaders, which entailed the traditional plunder, constitute their own genre of prophetic biography within Islamic literature, distinctive of this era.
 A famous example of this genre is al-Waqidi's Maghāzī.

 Contemporary uses

 Monument to the victims of the German razzia of 1942 in Žabalj, Serbia.

 World War II

-Some of these well-known razzias are the Night of the Long Knives or the Night of Broken Glass, carried out by the Gestapo in Germany.
-The SS raid on the Yugoslav city of Žabalj (present-day Serbia) is also known as such.
+Some of these well-known razzias are Night of Broken Glass, carried out by the Gestapo in Germany, or The SS raid on the Yugoslav city of Žabalj (present-day Serbia).

 Chechnya

 During the Second Chechen War, Chechnya announced the gazawat against Russia, as a propaganda measure and to gain the support of the Islamic population, the majority in the country.